xinjuezou-whi/moveit_ros_visualization/README.md

 source <your_workspace>/devel/setup.bash
 ```

+> NOTE: please refer to [ruckig](https://github.com/pantor/ruckig) for its installation if MoveIt source is based on version 1.1.11 which depends on ruckig

 ## Usage
 Once the build is finished, the tab "Waypoints" will be loaded following the "Planning" while running the MoveIt launch file.
 Let's take the panda_moveit_config as an example:
 ```